siriscac/RippleView/README.md

 1. Include the library as local library project.

-2. Include the RippleView widget in your layout inside the FrameLayout with the View for which you want to add the Ripple Effect.
+2. Include the RippleView widget in your layout.

     <com.indris.material.RippleView
             android:id="@+id/btn"